didiersmith/steve/chapters/the-fall.md

 The changes were small at first, but he watched them compound.
 First, the apes developed extremely keen vision, with full colour and depth perception.
 Then, they developed something amazing - a primitive language, which they used to communicate about the presence of snakes.
 Steve learned the language, and sent more snakes.

-The apes responded by developing an entire theory of snakes - which ones were venomous, which ones were harmless, where and when you might encounter them, etc. They were getting smarter.
+The apes responded by developing an entire theory of snakes - which ones were venomous, which ones were harmless, where and when you might encounter them, etc. They really were getting smarter.

 One day, as Steve was listening to an older ape explain snake theory to a younger ape, he heard something that astonished him.